smerrill/grenadesandwich.com/2012-01-01-what-are-you-eating.md

 and also unexpected. **"What do you eat?"** he shouted.

 I guess he wondered if there was some secret pre-workout routine I followed, or perhaps he was just inquiring as to whether I routinely ate my spinach.

 Nonetheless, the only answer I could muster was, **"far too much."**

+_(My relationship with food is not terrifically healthy and will assuredly be the subject of a later essay.)_

 He offered a word of encouragement that I can't quite recall and then we switched places for about the next 40 blocks.
 He turned left before the fenced-off part of the path near the Trump Towers and I continued to shoot towards the egress at 59th Street.

-I ended up doing a complete circle around the park, biking west down 72nd Street into the sunset and heading back home through the beautiful split-lane path around 79th Street.
+I ended up doing a complete circle around the park, biking west down 72nd Street into the sunset and heading back home through the beautiful split-lane path around 79th Street that spills back into the Greenway once more.

 The whole experience exemplifies that which I love about NYC.
 It is cyclist-friendly, full of nature despite its gargantuan size, and populated with of a large variety of people of all races and cultures who might just surprise you with their